marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 In this article, I'm going to talk about sitting and standing workstations.
 The differences between them, and how to set them up ergonomically to prevent the aches associated with desk jobs.

-## Why is it important to set up an ergonomic workstation
+## Why Is It Important to Set up an Ergonomic Workstation

-The advantages of the ergonomically set up desk are:
+**The advantages of the ergonomically set up desk are:**

 * better posture
 * healthier body